 Cambridge University was an all-male institution for hundreds of years.
 Then the women arrived, and everything changed.

-This blog began as a way of telling the interconnected stories of some of the first women to ‘invade’ this ancient university town.
+My blog tells the interconnected stories of some of the first women to ‘invade’ this ancient university town.
 Girton College was established in 1869, followed by Newnham College in 1871.
 These two ‘colleges for ladies’ gradually became established in the 1870s, then in 1882 there was a more dramatic change, when fellows were allowed to marry.
-Cambridge’s first female students, college mistresses and lecturers and university brides had to fight for their rightful place in a highly traditional, predominantly male society.
-They formed close social networks, clubs and discussion groups that broke down conventional barriers of ‘town and gown’ and enabled the women to form friendships and working relationships.
+Cambridge’s first female students, college associates, lecturers and university brides had to fight for their rightful place in a highly traditional male university world.
+From 1869 onwards the women formed close social networks, clubs and discussion groups, dissolving traditional barriers between ‘town and gown’ and enabling friendships and working relationships.

-In my blog I tell the stories of other women who moved to Cambridge after these early pioneers, including Eileen Power and Lettice Ramsey.
-(There are also a few excellent guest posts by knowledgeable friends -see archives on the righthand side).
-Virginia Woolf once called Cambridge “that detestable place”, but these women and their friends helped to make it a better place, and their influence went far beyond college walls.
+I also tell the stories of others who moved to Cambridge after these early pioneers, including Eileen Power and Lettice Ramsey.
+(There are also a few excellent guest posts by knowledgeable friends: see archives on the righthand side).
+Virginia Woolf once called Cambridge “that detestable place”, but these women helped to make it a better place, and their influence went far beyond college walls.

 The Ladies’ Dining Society, 1890-1914

-Twelve women who moved to Cambridge during this period – to study, to organize the first women’s colleges or to marry men associated with the university – became friends and formed their own intellectual discussion club.
-From 1890 until the outbreak of war in 1914, the ‘Ladies Dining Society’ met regularly, once or twice a term, to have dinner and intellectual discussions in their respective homes in Cambridge and elsewhere.
+Twelve women who moved to Cambridge during this period – to study, to organize the first women’s colleges or to marry men associated with the university – formed their own intellectual discussion club, one of the first of its kind.
+From 1890 until the outbreak of war in 1914, the ‘Ladies Dining Society’ met regularly, once or twice a term, to have dinner and intellectual discussions in Cambridge and elsewhere.

 It was ‘a remarkable group’ according to John Maynard Keynes.
-The fact that their club lasted for twenty-four years shows its importance to its twelve members: Caroline Jebb, Mary Paley Marshall, Ida Darwin,Eleanor Sidgwick, Kathleen Lyttelton, Ellen Wordsworth Darwin, Mary Ward, Louise Creighton, Margaret Verrall, Maud Darwin, Fanny Prothero and Eliza Von Hügel.
+The club lasted for twenty-four years and had lasting importance.
+Its twelve members were Caroline Jebb, Mary Paley Marshall, Ida Darwin,Eleanor Sidgwick, Kathleen Lyttelton, Ellen Wordsworth Darwin, Mary Ward, Louise Creighton, Margaret Verrall, Maud Darwin, Fanny Prothero and Eliza Von Hügel.
 Over the years these women would contribute to women’s suffrage, higher education, journalism, social welfare and mental health reform.

 © Ann Kennedy Smith June 2020